An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Introduction

 \begin{itemize} \item We observe that initializing models with pre-trained weights results in less forgetting compared to random weights despite achieving higher performance on each task.
-We bolster this observation with a systematic study validating that this behavior persists across applications (NLP, CV) and prominent approaches: Elastic weight consolidation \citep{kirkpatrick2017overcoming}, A-GEM \citep{chaudhry2018efficient}, and episodic replay \citep{chaudhry2019tiny}. \item To understand the role of varying pre-trained initializations, we analyze a suite of pre-trained Transformer language models and showcase that model capacity and diversity of the pre-training corpus do play a role in alleviating forgetting.
-We also show that sequential training on diverse tasks is still challenging for pre-trained initialized models by introducing a new, more challenging benchmark for LL in NLP consisting of 15 diverse NLP tasks. \item We hypothesize and verify empirically that pre-trained models alleviate forgetting as they have an implicit bias towards wider task minima.
-The effect of these wider minima is that changes in weights from learning subsequent tasks result in a smaller change to the current task loss, which helps reduce forgetting.
-We further show that explicitly seeking flat basins during sequential fine-tuning results in even less forgetting. \end{itemize}
+We bolster this observation with a systematic study validating that this behavior persists across applications (NLP, CV) and prominent approaches: Elastic weight consolidation \citep{kirkpatrick2017overcoming}, A-GEM \citep{chaudhry2018efficient}, and episodic replay \citep{chaudhry2019tiny} (Section \ref{sec:pretrain_alleviate_forgetting}). \item To understand the role of varying pre-trained initializations, we analyze a suite of pre-trained Transformer language models and showcase that model capacity and diversity of the pre-training corpus do play a role in alleviating forgetting.
+We also show that sequential training on diverse tasks is still challenging for pre-trained initialized models by introducing a new, more challenging benchmark for lifelong learning in NLP consisting of 15 diverse NLP tasks (Sections \ref{sec:diverse_and_homogeneous},\ref{sec:pretrainingstudy}). \item We hypothesize and verify empirically that pre-trained models alleviate forgetting as they have an implicit bias towards wider task minima.
+The effect of these wider minima is that changes in weights from learning subsequent tasks result in a smaller change to the current task loss, which helps reduce forgetting (Section \ref{sec:loss_landscape}). \item We further show that explicitly seeking flat minima during task incremental learning leads to reduced forgetting and achieves state-of-the-art performance on the benchmarks we considered.
+Our analysis of different initializations, namely task-agnostic meta-learned and supervised pre-trained models explicitly guided towards flat loss regions, highlights the synergistic benefits when combined with the explicit optimization for flatness during sequential fine-tuning (Section \ref{sec:sam}).\footnote{Code is available at---\url{https://github.com/sanketvmehta/lifelong-learning-pretraining-and-sam}} \end{itemize}